shaymeister/etsu_coursework/README.md

 7) Display output to the monitor

 # Project 2
-- GOAL: test the student's ability to use the knowledge of Java that they have obtained up to this point in the course: input validation, decision structures, looping structures,and random number generation.
+- GOAL: test the student's ability to use input validation, decision structures, looping structures,and random number generation.

 # Project 3
-- GOAL: The goal of this project is to create Tic-Tac-Toe game The focus of the project is
+- GOAL: The goal of this project is to create Tic-Tac-Toe game

+The focus of the project is
 ● decision structures
 ● looping structures